-The Social Enterprise and Nonprofit Law Clinic at Georgetown Law is accepting requests for pro bono legal assistance for Spring 2024.
+The Social Enterprise and Nonprofit Law Clinic at Georgetown Law will begin accepting requests for pro bono legal assistance in August 2024 for assistance starting in late January 2025.

 The Social Enterprise & Nonprofit Law (SENL) Clinic provides business and transactional legal services to social enterprises, nonprofit organizations, small businesses, and worker cooperatives.
 The SENL Clinic is led by experienced attorneys who supervise 12 law students.
 We are open to all inquiries from organizational clients for business, transactional, contract, and other legal services that do not involve litigation or disputes.